Alyoshka5/linked_list/README.md

 # linked_list
-The LinkedList and Node classes provide link list functionality in ruby
+The LinkedList and Node classes provide linked list functionality in ruby